NCH-Motion-Laboratory/configdot/README.md

 # configdot

-configdot is a minimalistic library providing a config object and INI file parser for configuration of Python programs.
+configdot is a minimalistic INI file parser for configuration of Python programs.
 Compared to packages such as `ConfigParser` and `ConfigObj`, the benefits are:

 * The INI file entries are evaluated as Python expressions by `ast.literal_eval()`, so several Python types (such as tuples, lists, and dicts) can be directly used in the INI file.
-* Instead of the `getitem` syntax `config['section']['item']`, configdot supports item access by the `getattr` syntax, so you can write `config.section.item` instead.
+* Instead of having to write `config['section']['item']`, configdot supports accessing items as attributes, so you can write `config.section.item` instead.
-* The sections can be nested arbitrarily deep, so you can create subsections and even subsubsubsections (if you really want to).
+* The sections can be nested arbitrarily deep, so you can create subsections (and even subsubsubsections if you really want to).

-Why not just have the config files in Python instead?
-First, depending on your setup, arbitrary Python code in config files may be a security risk.
-Second, you still need to create the section hierarchy by e.g. using empty classes, which makes the setup files less readable than the INI syntax.

 ## Installation